Tales from the Ether

 So, my sister taught me how to create my own Gameboy out of cardboard.
 She drew out the net, I cut it out and glued it together.
 The top was open, the buttons were drawn on and the screen was just a square hole in the front.
 Now, I wasn't an idiot I knew that for a Gameboy to work it needed, wires, circuitry or at the very least batteries (which were always in short supply).
 However, she showed me that I could also make my own fake Gameboy cartridges which would have the screen of the game on the front and if I slipped in them into the top of my fake Gameboy and the screen would align with the front and it would look like I'm playing a game.
 Her first example was Super Mario Bros in a classic childhood tempt to irk me, but she said that I could make any game I wanted with this.
 Naturally, I decided to make games that were entirely unoriginal and sequels to my favourite franchises like Final Fantasy or The Legend of Zelda but every now and again I'd make a silly game about a blob or a cool adventure game that was about me and my friends from school.

 Make no mistake, I knew these weren't real games and I couldn't actually play them but it felt good creating my own versions of the things I loved.
-Naturally, if Nintendo knew what I was doing they would have sued me for copyright infringement but luckily I believe time has all but destroyed those cute little game cartridges.
+Naturally, if Nintendo knew what I was doing they would have sued me for copyright infringement but luckily I believe Father Time has destroyed those cute little game cartridges.

 But the Gameboy, as a platform, is very important to me (even though I technically had a Gameboy Color) because it landmarks the earliest point in my life where I thought I would enjoy making games and that has stayed with me through every choice I've made in my path that currently leads here, and hopefully leads somewhere even better.